-Filed by the Registrant $\square$

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-$\checkmark$

-- Preliminary Proxy Statement

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-PDL BIOPHARMA, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing proxy statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-No fee required.

-$\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials.

-$\Box$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+Filed by the R egistrant 🗹 Filed by a Pari ty other than the Registrant \Box Chec k the app ropriate box: □ ☑ Defini ninary Proxy Statement tive Proxy Statement tive Additional Materials Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) tive Additional Materials ting Material Pursuant to §240.14a-12 Daym ont of E (Name of Regis (Name of Person(s) Filing) strant as S ARMA, INC. Specified In Its Charter) ement, if other than the Registrant) Payli ☑ ient of Fi ling Fee (Check the appropriate box): No fee required.
+Fee co omputed on table below per Exchange Act Rules 14a-6 6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction (2) Aggregate number of securities to which transaction on applies: (3) Per unit price or other underlying value of transact filing fee is calculated and state how it was determ tted pursuant to Exchange Act Rule 0-11 (set forth the amount on which the (4) Proposed maximum aggregate value of transaction 1: (5) Total fee paid: paid previously with preliminary materials. t box if any part of the fee is offset as provided by Exc busly.
+Identify the previous filing by registration staten Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid er, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: